Fine Gardening

 Fine Gardening is a magazine for gardening enthusiasts of all skill levels covering the basics of garden design with advice from horticulture experts and landscape professionals.
 The focus is more on ornamental plants and home landscaping rather than edible gardens.
-It is a bi-monthly publication of the Taunton Press published in the United States that accepts only gardening-related advertising.
+It is a bi-monthly publication of Active Interest Media published in the United States that accepts only gardening-related advertising.
 It is headquartered in Newtown, Connecticut.